 INDS 301D - US Immigration in the 20th Century: A Gender Perspective: Resources

 Gender studies journal articles.
-Coverage: 1972 and earlier to the present.
+Publication dates: 1972 and earlier to the present.

 Combines Women's Studies International and Men's Studies databases with the coverage of sexual diversity issues.
 Source documents include professional journals, conference papers, theses & dissertations and other sources.

 American and Canadian immigrant primary sources.
-Coverage: Colonial to 1950
+Publication dates: Colonial to 1950

 North American Immigrant Letters, Diaries and Oral Histories includes 2,162 authors and approximately 100,000 pages of information, so providing a unique and personal view of what it meant to immigrate to America and Canada between 1800 and 1950.
 Composed of contemporaneous letters and diaries, oral histories, interviews, and other personal narratives, the series provides a rich source for scholars in a wide range of disciplines.
 In selected cases, users will be able to hear the actual audio voices of the immigrants.